Published 27 October 2015

 And the rest…

 At its peak, neo-prog was a flourishing scene, albeit one largely unsupported by the media of the day.
 The bands above are the unofficial big(gish) five, but there were plenty of others out there.
 Perhaps the next most prominent of these were Solstice, a raggle taggle bunch of free festival veterans who played a more hippie-inflected version of neo-prog.
-Their debut album Silent Dance was produced by maverick folk virtuoso Nigel Mazlyn Jones, and they also appeared on 1985’s Elusive Records-released Fire In Harmony compilation – a neo-prog Doing It For The Kids - which also included tracks by other notable acts such as the hard rocking Trilogy, the off-kilter art pop of LaHost, and the sci-fi wackiness of Quasar.
+Their debut album Silent Dance was produced by maverick folk virtuoso Nigel Mazlyn Jones, and they also appeared on 1985’s Elusive Records-released Fire In Harmony compilation – a neo-prog Doing It For The Kids - which also included tracks by other notable acts such as the hard rocking Trilogy, off-kilter art poppers LaHost, and sci-fi wackos Quasar.

 Another band on Fire In Harmony who have a special if rather dusty place in my heart are Haze, a garage prog trio from Sheffield who seemed to spend their entire life on the road.
 As one of the only bands that regularly played in the ‘north’, we would go and see them every month in Nottingham, and it was at these gigs that I first experienced the sense of being part of a scene community, a nice if slightly unusual feeling given we all had lonerism tendencies.
 Haze would often be supported by an affable acoustic duo called Twice Bitten, who deserve to be remembered at the very least for coining the term ‘heavy wood’ to describe their sound (and who I see, through some strange alignment of the spheres, have finally released their debut album).